Skip to main content

 3. Connect Google Business Profile immediately.
 This integration is where you'll get the most immediate value.
 Keeping your GBP accurate is the single highest-impact local SEO action you can take.

 4. Set up review alerts.
 Don't just let reviews accumulate — configure notifications so you can respond promptly.
-Response time is a known factor in review platform rankings.
+Google's own guidance lists responding to reviews as a factor in local ranking, not just a courtesy.

 5. Pair it with a rank tracker.
 Since Moz Local doesn't include robust rank tracking, use a free tool like Google Search Console or a paid add-on to monitor your actual local pack positions.